thorGabe123/MLOps/reports/README.md

 > *costing the most was ... due to ...*
 >
 > Answer:
+Student s232909 ued $18.6 credits,..., compute engine service was the most expensive one.
 --- question 24 fill here ---

 ## Overall discussion of project